Mishloach manot: Choice of foods

 Mishloach manot can include any food or beverage (except water) that is ready to eat or drink.
 A bottle of soft drinks or a bag of potato chips fulfills this criterion; raw meat or a package of uncooked grains does not.
-Mishloach manot baskets typically include wine and pastries (especially hamentashen); alternately, cooked dishes, canned foods, salads, snack foods, sweets and fruits may be sent.
+Mishloach manot baskets typically include wine and pastries (especially hamentashen); alternatively, cooked dishes, canned foods, salads, snack foods, sweets and fruits may be sent.
 Though a common perception holds that the two foods of mishloach manot must carry different brachot (blessings), this has no source in halakha.
 One may give two different types of fruits, such as an apple and an orange, but not two of the same fruit, such as two apples.

 The amount of food in each mishloach manot package should reflect the standards of both the giver and the receiver.
 A wealthy person should send a nicer package to his recipients than would a poor person.
 Similarly, one should send a nicer portion to a wealthy person than to a poor person.

 Terumat Hadeshen of Israel Isserlein requires the foods to be fit for use at the festive Purim meal, held later in the day, as this is the purpose of mishloach manot.
 Some cite the Manot Halevi of Shlomo Halevi Alkabetz, who states that the purpose is merely to "increase peace and friendship", as a defence to their sending foods such as candy, pretzels and similar treats to fulfill their requirement.
 Tzvi Pesach Frank asserts that the position of the Manot Halevi is not to be taken as a counter to that of the Terumat Hadeshen, but rather in addition to it.